labordynamicsinstitute/covid19-expectations-data/expectations-codebook.md

 ### Imputation

 All demographics are imputed by Google Surveys, if collected via web.
 Demographics for respondents via the app are collected through the app.

+### Weighting

+Weights are provided by Google Surveys, based on the imputed demographics.
+For the US, the US Census Bureau's [Current Population Survey (CPS) Computer and Internet Use Supplement](https://www.census.gov/programs-surveys/cps/technical-documentation/complete.2017.html) is used (currently the 2017 version).
+For Canada, @google_methodology_2020 points to a "combination of government data and internal Google data sources."
+Google uses  post-stratification weighting to align the weighted demographics with the target population.

 ### Quality evaluation